dschmenk/sxToys/wx/sxtdi/README.md

 USB 1.1 module users under Windows should follow the process of upgrading the firmware here: https://github.com/dschmenk/sxToys/tree/master/Windows%20Drivers

-## Saving The image
+## Saving The Image

 sxTDI will save the image to a FITS file.
+You can stop the scan at anytime without losing the data collected.
+Just save the image before starting a new scan.
+Otherwise, let it run and come back later (probably the morning).
+It’s a bit like Christmas morning looking at the result.
+How many galaxies can you spot?
+I use [GIMP](https://gimp.org), the Gnu Image Manipulation Program, which has greatly improved in the last few years to deal with higher bit depth images and can read FITS files directly.

 ## Useful Links